paulgalow/paulgalow.com/src/pages/2021-11-24-how-to-work-with-json-api-data-in-macos-shell-scripts/index.md

 const env = $.NSProcessInfo.processInfo.environment.objectForKey("JSON").js;
 ```

 Here, we are using Foundation's [`NSProcessInfo`](https://developer.apple.com/documentation/foundation/nsprocessinfo) class to retrieve our environment variable.
 JXA automatically imports _Foundation_, so we can directly access it using the global `$` object.
-There is no need to wrap our environment variable string into an NSString before passing it to `NSProcessInfo`.
+There is no need to wrap our environment variable string as `NSString` before passing it to `NSProcessInfo`.
 According to [Apple's documentation](https://developer.apple.com/library/archive/releasenotes/InterapplicationCommunication/RN-JavaScriptForAutomation/Articles/OSX10-10.html#//apple_ref/doc/uid/TP40014508-CH109-SW19):

 > Primitive JavaScript data types will be automatically converted to ObjC object types when passed as an argument to an ObjC method that is expecting an object type.